Indu Barma

 Indu Barma (इन्दु बर्मा) is a Nepali right-hand batter and right-arm medium bowler for the Nepal women's national cricket team.
+She has been serving as the captain of the team since 9 November 2023, replacing Rubina Chhetry.

 International career

 Indu was in the playing 11 of the Nepal women first twenty 20 International debut match against China women's national cricket team.
 She also represented Nepal in the 2019 ICC Women's Qualifier Asia in Bangkok, Thailand.
 It is a tournament which is an Asia region qualifier for the 2019 ICC Women's World Twenty20 Qualifier as well as the 2020 Women's Cricket World Cup Qualifier tournaments, with the top team progressing to both of them.

 In October 2021, she was named in Nepal's side for the 2021 ICC Women's T20 World Cup Asia Qualifier tournament in the United Arab Emirates.

+Barma has been appointed as the new captain of the team since 9 November 2023 replacing Nepal's long time captain holder Rubina Chhetry.